Eagle’s Nest Clubhouse

 through the OHI Website

 The OHI Clubhouse is a mental health recovery and vocational rehabilitation program.
-It is one of six Clubhouses in the State of Maine that utilizes the Clubhouse Model of Psychiatric Rehabilitation.
+It is one of six in the State of Maine utilizing the Clubhouse Model of Psychiatric Rehabilitation.
+It is modeled after the Fountain House in New York City, created in 1948 as a place of support for people with mental illness rather than a treatment facility.

-facility.
 Clubhouses focus on strengths, not illnesses.
-More than 400 Clubhouses worldwide have modeled themselves after Fountain House and adopted the same basic principle that communicates the message of membership and belonging.
-The Clubhouse is a place where people can come and rebuild their lives.
+More than 400 Clubhouses worldwide have modeled themselves after Fountain House, adopting the same basic principle that communicates a message of membership and belonging.
+This is a place where people can come and rebuild their lives.
 Participants are called members, not patients.

 The Clubhouse provides a place where self-confidence and hope for the future can be regained.
 Membership leads to continued growth, increased self-esteem, and a sense of empowerment.
 It offers members services such as job development, job placement, job coaching, transitional employment, long-term supported employment, and supported education.

 This sense of membership, support, and belonging are at the heart of the Clubhouse way of working.
 Clubhouse communities recognize, encourage, and focus on the inherent value and potential of each person involved.
 We believe each member can recover from the effects of mental health difficulties and lead personally satisfying, socially contributing lives.

 The Clubhouse is a program for adults with mental illness based on the Clubhouse Model of Rehabilitation.
-We strive to improve the quality of life for Clubhouse members by providing employment, education, wellness and social opportunities.
+We strive to improve members’ quality of life by providing employment, education, wellness, and social opportunities.

 The Clubhouse provides a place where self-confidence and hope for the future can be regained.
-Membership leads to continued growth, increased self esteem and a sense of empowerment.
-Members have 4 guaranteed rights.
+Membership leads to continued growth, increased self-esteem, and a sense of empowerment.
+Members have four guaranteed rights.

 - A guaranteed right to a place to come.